reqnroll/Reqnroll/CONTRIBUTING.md

 4. Create a new topic branch (off of `main`) to contain your feature, change, or fix.

-   **IMPORTANT**: Making changes in `main` is discouraged.
+   **IMPORTANT**: Making changes in `main` is not enabled.
 You should always keep your local `main` in sync with upstream `main` and make your changes in topic branches.

 5. Commit your changes in logical chunks.
 Keep your commit messages organized, with a short description in the first line and more detailed information on the following lines.
-Feel free to use Git's [interactive rebase](https://docs.github.com/articles/interactive-rebase) feature to tidy up your commits before making them public.
+Before submitting to review, feel free to use Git's [interactive rebase](https://docs.github.com/articles/interactive-rebase) feature to tidy up your commits before making them public.

 6. Newly added tests should pass and be green, same applies to unit tests: